okta/okta-sdk-appauth-android/README.md

     }
 }
 ```

+The Context passed in `OktaAppAuth.getInstance` must be Activity instance.

 Once the OktaAppAuth instance is initialized, you can start the authorization flow by simply calling
 `login` whenever you're ready: